arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 Every 3 minutes, the Edge Control will request the MKR WAN to send a LoRaWAN® message updating the sensors values in the cloud.

-Finally, from our loop function, we will check the valves states to control them and keep track of their active time.
+Finally, in the loop function, we will check the valves states to control them and keep track of their active time.

 ### Arduino MKR WAN 1310 Code